Legion of Super-Pets: Fictional history

 The Legion of Super-Pets are a group of superpowered animals from the past who are gathered by Cosmic Boy, Lightning Lad, and Saturn Girl, the founding members of the Legion of Super-Heroes, to battle the alien Brain-Globes in the 31st century.
 After the Legion defeats the Brain-Globes, Saturn Girl declares the group of animals will be honored as the Legion of Super-Pets, a special branch of the Legion of Super-Heroes, before returning them to their times.
 The Legion of Super-Pets make several subsequent appearances, in which the shapeshifting alien Proty joins the team.

 The Legion of Super-Pets and their history are removed from DC Comics canon following the Crisis on Infinite Earths continuity reboot (1985).
 The group is reintroduced in the Super Sons Annual (2018), and consists of Krypto, Streaky, Damian Wayne's dog Titus, Damian Wayne's cow Bat-Cow (a cow with a bat-shaped patch over its eyes, previously introduced in Batman Inc.), along with two new animals making their first appearance in the story: Flexi the Plastic Bird, a parrot with powers similar to Plastic Man, and Clay Critter, a creature resembling Proty, possibly related to Clayface.
-Other members include Ch'p and B'dg (H'lvenites from the Green Lantern Corps), Solovar (a super-powered sapient gorilla from Gorilla City), the Terrific Whatzit (a turtle with the Flash's powers), Jumpa (an Amazonian breed of kangaroo which was probably bred and originated in Themyscira, owned by Wonder Woman), Hoppy the Marvel Bunny (a rabbit with Captain Marvel's powers), Tawky Tawny (a sapient tiger, and a friend of Captain Marvel), Wonder Dog (Wendy and Marvin's pet dog), Rex the Wonder Dog, alongside his brother, Pooch (a pair of white shepherd dog brothers from the U.S. Army's K-9 Corps), Ace the Bat-Hound (Batman's dog originally owned by an engraver named John Wilker), Streak the Wonder Dog (Alan Scott's pet dog and sidekick companion), and Fuzzy, a mouse who gained Kryptonian powers from exposure to an unusual form of kryptonite, PB (a potbellied pig who can change size in scale, and another of Wonder Woman's pets), Mark, and Keith (a pair of guinea pigs; Mark is the brown one who possesses pyrokinesis, and is Cyborg's pet, while Keith is the white one who possesses cryokinesis (later hydrokinesis after Lulu (a hairless guinea pig who possesses flight and telekinesis, and is Mercy Graves' pet) smashes him against Mark), and is Aquaman's pet (actually all four characters from the CGI-animated film DC League of Super-Pets)).
+Other members include Ch'p and B'dg (H'lvenites from the Green Lantern Corps), Solovar (a super-powered sapient gorilla from Gorilla City), the Terrific Whatzit (a turtle with the Flash's powers), Jumpa (an Amazonian breed of kangaroo which was probably bred and originated in Themyscira, owned by Wonder Woman), Hoppy the Marvel Bunny (a rabbit with Captain Marvel's powers), Tawky Tawny (a sapient tiger, and a friend of Captain Marvel), Wonder Dog (Wendy and Marvin's pet dog), Rex the Wonder Dog, alongside his brother, Pooch (a pair of white shepherd dog brothers from the U.S. Army's K-9 Corps), Ace the Bat-Hound (Batman's dog originally owned by an engraver named John Wilker), Streak the Wonder Dog (Alan Scott's pet dog and sidekick companion), and Fuzzy, a mouse who gained Kryptonian powers from exposure to an unusual form of kryptonite.
 In the special issue Bitedentity Crisis (2024), Gleek is revealed to have joined the Legion of Super-Pets and Ace temporarily recruits Nightwing's dog Haley into the group.